 The choice was made due to the cost of the Powerful (Bonaventure) as well as “financial support for our Commonwealth partner, United Kingdom”.

-On March 1957, the aircraft carrier began sea trials in the English Channel.
-After completion of the seaworthiness, the Bonaventure sailed to her home port Halifax, Nova Scotia, June 26 1957.
+In March 1957, the aircraft carrier began sea trials in the English Channel.
+After completion of the seaworthiness, the Bonaventure sailed to her home port Halifax, Nova Scotia, on June 26, 1957.

 1964 Mid-life refit and ultimate fate.